Was the Virgin Birth Truly Necessary?

 because, if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 10 For with the heart one believes and is justified, and with the mouth one confesses and is saved.
 Romans 10:9-10 (ESV)

 Any Gospel presentation that does not major on Christ’s identity as the risen Lord is deficient.
-Our response to this amazing news must include our surrender and obedience to the Lord, or we are little more than Christian consumers who are looking for a “get out of jail free” card.
+Our response to this amazing news must include a declaration of allegiance to the Lord, or we are little more than Christian consumers who are looking for a “get out of jail free” card.

 When we confess that Jesus is Lord, we acknowledge his true identity, declare our allegiance, and devote ourselves to a lifetime of service, just as Amasai did toward King David so long ago.